 So I do find it worth paying a high annual fee for a card that gets me access to Delta SkyClubs and Alaska Board Rooms, as well as access to American Express Fine Hotels & Resorts.

 What does the future hold for The Platinum Card® from American Express?

 While I have no inside information, I’m confident American Express will come up with something to make up for the loss of value with the card.
 When they discontinued their partnership with Continental Presidents Clubs they added the annual $200 airline fee credit, so I have to imagine they’ll do something when they’re losing American Admirals Club and US Airways Club access, as well as no longer offer guesting privileges into Delta SkyClubs.

 In the past, I think the single biggest area where American Express hasn’t kept up is with rewards on everyday spend.
 Now, they offer 5x Membership Rewards on all flights purchased directly with airlines or Amex Travel.
-This pairs very well with the American Express® Gold Card, which offers 4X points on US restaurants and US supermarkets.
+This pairs very well with the American Express® Gold Card, which offers 4X points on restaurants globally and 4x at US supermarkets (up to $25,000 per year and then 1x).
 Historically, I’ve carried the Platinum Card for years, but I couldn’t remember the last time I actually made a purchase on it.
 That’s changed with the addition of earning 5x Membership Rewards on airfare, but I still put very little everyday spend on the card.

 The card is still worth keeping, but with more spending bonuses, would be worth actually spending money on.